swarmstack/swarmstack/README.md

 # cd localswarmstack/ansible
 ```

-There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and portworx or other persistent storage.
+There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and Portworx or other persistent storage.
 This stack will save persistent named volumes to the single swarm host instead.
 Please see the file for installation instructions and _skip all other steps below_.

 ---